mynk-kmbt/TwoFishEncryption/README.md

 # FPGA Configuration

-The design is modular, allowing easy adaptation to different FPGA boards.
-The top-level module integrates encryption/decryption with key scheduling.
-Modify the I/O ports and constraints file according to the specific FPGA board you are working with.
+The source code mostly uses structral coding facilitating easy adaptation to different FPGA boards.
+The top-level module seamlessly integrates encryption/decryption logic with key scheduling.
+To use the design on a specific FPGA board, users should modify the I/O ports accordingly.

-For I/O communication, we attempted to implement UART.
-While the TX (transmit) functionality works perfectly and allows communication with a PC, the RX (receive) module could not be successfully implemented.
-As a workaround, we stored multiple plaintext–key pairs as internal registers.
-The user can interact with the design by selecting a specific pair through manual input (e.g., switches or buttons), and the corresponding ciphertext is transmitted to the PC via UART TX.
+For communication, we attempted to implement UART.
+While the TX (transmit) functionality works reliably—enabling successful data transmission to a PC—the RX (receive) module could not be completed successfully.
+As a workaround, we stored multiple plaintext–key-cyphertext pairs as internal registers within the design.
+Users can interact with the system by manually selecting a specific pair through FPGA switches.
+The corresponding ciphertext/plaintext (depending on encryption or decryption) is then transmitted to the PC via the working UART TX line.

+Additionally, since the UART RX functionality remains incomplete, we have also provided an alternative implementation using FPGA switches and LEDs for I/O interaction.
+This version enables users to select inputs and view outputs directly on the FPGA board, and the associated files for this implementation are included here.

 # Challenges Faced